1983 Kaoiki earthquake: Earthquake

-Seismic quiesence
+Seismic quiescence

-About 2.5 years prior to the earthquake, a ranging 65–90% drop in seismicity was observed within a 10 km radius of the epicenter.
-Seismic rate samples from the mid-1970s to the 1980s were compared to the window of time, and the region lacked more than 300 earthquakes M ≥1.8.
-The drop in seismicity is said to be one of the most prevalent examples proving the theory of seismic quiesence.
-The seismic quiesence theory focuses on the phenomenon of abnormal decreases in seismic activity within a particular area.
+About 2.5 years prior to the earthquake, a range of 65–90% drop in seismicity was observed within a 10 km radius of the epicenter.
+Seismic rate samples from the mid-1970s to the 1980s were compared to the window of time, and the region lacked more than 300 earthquakes with M ≥1.8.
+The drop in seismicity is said to be one of the most prevalent examples proving the theory of seismic quiescence.
+The seismic quiescence theory focuses on the phenomenon of abnormal decreases in seismic activity within a particular area.
 This theory has yet to be fully recognized due to its lack of evidence and research dedicated to the topic.
-While other examples of seismic quiesence have occurred in the past, it has been disregarded or overlapped by other theories as to why that is.
-One of the main characteristics of seismic quiesences is the lack of 50% or more seismic volume compared to its usual rate; which was the case of the Kaoiki quake.
+While other examples of seismic quiescence have occurred in the past, it has been disregarded or overlapped by other theories as to why that is.
+One of the main characteristics of seismic quiesences is the lack of 50% or more seismic volume compared to its usual rate, which was the case of the Kaoiki quake.
 While the real reason on how this occurs is still unknown, people who support the theory say its due to the ranging tectonic differences along plates and plate boundaries.
 Another reason as to why that is may have been caused by the shear pause on the magmatic plain and strain release.

 Damage

-The earthquake threw houses off their foundations, toppled water tanks, cracked bridges, collapsed chimneys, damaged multiple government facilities, and toppled electric cables generating multiple power interruptions in the area.
+The earthquake threw houses off their foundations, toppled water tanks, cracked bridges, collapsed chimneys, damaged multiple government facilities, and toppled electric cables, generating multiple power interruptions in the area.
 About 35 commercial buildings sustained damage, 317 houses sustained minor damage, and around 39 other houses were seriously damaged.
 These reports were recorded as far as Hilo.
 The damage suggested intensities of VIII (Severe).
 In total, financial losses were estimated at around $6–7 million (1983 rate).
 Landslides had also occurred, blocking multiple roads and suspending travel across the island.
-There were only a few casualties; 6 individuals received light injuries, which may have been due to the fact that it occurred early in the morning where most people were in bed.
+There were only a few casualties; 6 individuals received light injuries, which may have been due to the fact that it occurred early in the morning, when most people were in bed.

 Ground ruptures were prominent in the areas surrounding the epicenter, observed 4 km northeast following the nodal trend.
-This trail continues on 7 km in the same direction and trend.
-It stops beyond the expected aftershock zone, which suggests that the elastic release of the last ruptures may have been a result from aseismic deformations of the fault.
+This trail continues for 7 km in the same direction and trend.
+It stops beyond the expected aftershock zone, which suggests that the elastic release of the last ruptures may have been a result of aseismic deformations of the fault.
 These ruptures extend up to heights of 20 m (65.6 ft) with jagged walls hanging with suggested pre-existing joints that were hidden beneath the sediment.
-The expected left-stepping was observed in the rupture zone was less deformed compared to other ruptures and showed less subdued zig-zag patterns.
+The expected left-stepping was observed in the rupture zone, which was less deformed compared to other ruptures and showed less subdued zig-zag patterns.